rcc-uchicago/user-guide/docs/midway23/midway_jobs_overview.md

 This page describes core concepts for running programs on Midway2 or Midway3.
 We **highly recommend** reading it in its entirety.

-## Service Units and Allocations
+## Service Units, Allocations, and Accounts
-All jobs running on Midway compute nodes consume Service Units (SUs), which are aquired through an [allocation](https://rcc.uchicago.edu/accounts-allocations/request-allocation){:target="_blank"}.
-When you submit a job, you specify the account/allocation to which the SUs will be charged.

-???+ note
-    If you submit a job on Midway2 without specifying an account (via `--account=`), your default account will be used.
-On Midway3 **you must** specify an account for a job to be successfully submitted.

-Briefly, SUs are a measure of the amount of computing resources (CPUs/GPUs) consumed on a compute cluster.
+All jobs running on Midway compute nodes consume Service Units (SUs).
+In short, SUs are a measure of the amount of computing resources (CPUs/GPUs) consumed on a compute cluster.

+??? info
     In standard settings, 1 SU equals usage of 1 processing unit for 1 hour, but the exact calculation will vary depending on the amount of memory requested, as well as additional factors like the use of GPUs and CPU architecture.
 The aim of the Service Unit (SU) is to provide a “fair” account of computing resources.

+SUs are aquired through an [allocation](https://rcc.uchicago.edu/accounts-allocations/request-allocation){:target="_blank"}.
+Allocations are ultimately given to *accounts*, thus when you submit a job, you specify the account to which the SUs will be charged.
+If you submit a job on Midway2 without specifying an account, your default account (likely `pi-<PI CNetID>`) will be used.
+On Midway3 **you must** specify an account for a job to be successfully submitted.

+## Slurm Workload Manager

 Midway2 and Midway3 are compute clusters shared by the entire University of Chicago community.
 Sharing computational resources creates unique challenges: